-Organization of hands-on workshops (3 \times 15 $k \in$)
+Organization of hands-on workshops (3 $\times$ 15 $k \in$ )

-▶ Allowing the experts in detector technologies to share their knowledge and expertise in detector fabrication and maintenance, reducing the risk of exposure by the retiring experts.
+Allowing the experts in detector technologies to share their knowledge and expertise in detector fabrication and maintenance, reducing the risk of exposure by the retiring experts and improving sustainability.

 Such a dissemination of information will benefit the physics campaigns of the community of ~500 spectroscopists.